Rank Math AI Link Genius Review 2026: Worth It?

 This is my biggest frustration.
 I’d want post type and category filters on keyword maps.

-5. No scheduled audits
+5. No simple scheduled audit report

 6. Database overhead on large sites